 Review and approve the Company’s Corporate Political Activities Policy Statement.

-Oversee, and receive reports at least annually on, the Company’s compliance with the Company’s prohibition on U.S. corporate political contributions, political contribution activities of the Morgan Stanley Political Action Committee, the Company’s significant lobbying priorities and the Company’s expenditures relating to its principal U.S. trade associations.
+Oversee, and receive reports at least annually on, the Company’s compliance with the Company’s prohibition on U.S. corporate political contributions; political contribution activities of the Morgan Stanley Political Action Committee; the Company’s significant lobbying priorities and expenditures attributable to lobbying in the U.S.; and the Company’s expenditures relating to its principal U.S. trade associations.

 Review the strategy, policies and practices with respect to the philanthropic programs of the Company and foundations significantly supported by the Company.